Revisiting the de Rham-Witt complex: Introduction

 \subsection{Prerequisites}

-A primary goal of this paper is to give an account of the theory of the de Rham-Witt complex for $\F_p$-algebras which is as elementary and accessible as possible.
+A primary goal of this paper is to give an account of the theory of the de~Rham--Witt complex for $\F_p$-algebras which is as elementary and accessible as possible.
 In particular, part 1 (comprising sections 1 through 6 of the paper), which contains the construction of $\W \Omega_R^{\ast}$, presupposes only a knowledge of elementary commutative and homological algebra.

-By contrast, part 2 will require additional prerequisites, and we will freely use the language of $\infty$-categories, for instance.
-In section 7, we use the theory of the derived category, and its $\infty$-categorical enhancement.
-In section 9, we will use the theory of nonabelian derived functors, such as the cotangent complex and derived de Rham and crystalline cohomology for $\F_p$-algebras.
-Finally, in section 10, we will use techniques from the paper \cite{BMS}.
+By contrast, part 2 will require additional prerequisites.
+In section 7, we assume the reader is familiar with derived categories and their $\infty$-categorical enhancements.
+In section 9, we will use the theory of nonabelian derived functors (such as the cotangent complex and derived de~Rham and crystalline cohomology for $\F_p$-algebras).
+In sections 10 and 11, we will use techniques from the paper \cite{BMS}.